Home Drugs Victoza Victoza Side Effects

 Managing Victoza Side Effects

-Managing Victoza’s most common gastrointestinal side effects such as nausea, vomiting and diarrhea involves making changes to diet and taking antacids.
+Managing Victoza’s most common gastrointestinal side effects such as nausea, vomiting and diarrhea involves making changes to diet and potentially taking antacids.

 Dr. Maria Anton, an endocrinologist and educator at the Pritikin Longevity Center compares Victoza’s side effects to other GLP-1 drugs, and they include mostly “gastrointestinal discomfort, headaches and fatigue.”